daniellembecker/DanielleBecker_Lab_Notebook/_posts/2024-02-04-February-2024-Goals.md

 ### Data analysis

 1. Finish stats for A. pul gametogenesis paper
-2. Work on DEG analysis after mapping sequences to de novo transcriptome
+2. Work on DEG analysis for heatwave after mapping sequences to de novo transcriptome
 	- See about duplication errors through trinity pipeline approach
 3. Histological image/gonad analyses